chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 allow unambiguous interpretation of the underlying dynamics.

-.. warning:: From these two examples it is clear that POD modes do not equate patterns.
-It is always necessary to first understand the underlying physics (in this case, the traveling structures) before attempting to interpret the POD results
+.. warning:: From these two examples it is clear that POD modes do not equate physical patterns.
+It is always necessary to first understand the underlying physics (in this case, the traveling structures) before attempting to interpret the POD results.

 .. seealso:: To fix this issue, we need to introduce dynamic ranking into the POD process.
 In the next tutorial :doc:`vector_field_decomposition_2`, MRPOD is demonstrated on these two "challenging" datasets to showcase its capabilities.

-.. note:: The figures included in this tutorial can be created using the routines in `plot_vortices.py` under ``plots``.